dougolson/pythonArt/README.md

 <img align="left" src="rainbowGalaxy.png" height="100" width="100">
 ###A series of images made with Python Turtle Graphics

+I've been playing around with turtle graphics - it's a fun way to learn, and with a little experimentation and thought you can come up with all sorts of interesting images.

 The first image is pretty simple:

 	import turtle